spirit-js/spirit/docs/getting-started.md

 For more info, see [spirit-common](https://github.com/spirit-js/spirit-common).

-__NOTE:__ Our example is simple enough to not need any middleware, but in the real world, we will almost always need the common ones provided by `spirit-common` module.
+> Our example is simple enough to not need any middleware, but in real world apps, we will almost always need the common ones provided by `spirit-common`, so it's included in this section.